"These Ten commandments!" - Mel Brooks

 Comments: They seem to have run out of steam here.
 I couldn't find any direct penalty for covetousness, but only a general disfavor and a vague threat of being "smitten".
 I don't know why they even mentioned it if they weren't gonna go big over it.
 It is worth noting that our entire economy - the biggest and best in the world - is built on coveting what everyone else has.

-Some other things which did not make it into the 10 Cs
+Prohibitions that did not make it into the 10 Cs :

 Alcohol or drug abuse

 Anything to excess

 A couple of these might be construed by some to have had tangential references in the xian holy book.
 The point of this list is to show that as a comprehensive guide, the 10 Cs fall miserably short of addressing many of the issues encountered on modern Earth.